 Now go and teach somebody else how to a juggle!

-You can place the juggling balls in one of these beautiful cotton drawstring bags.
+You can place the juggling balls in one of these lovely cotton drawstring bags.
 They are just a perfect size to fit three small juggling balls such as the ones I have been using.

 BY LUCIE DUN